 Offshore Abu Dhabi is also good , for example off Marina Mall and Emirates Palace but numbers tend to be small and most birds immature.

-On the East Coast, a few can normally be seen between Dibb'a and Fujairah Port Beach, but be aware of Great Cormorants which are also seen here all year.
+On the East Coast, a few can normally be seen between Dibb'a and Kalba Corniche, but be aware of Great Cormorants which are also seen here all year.
 Look for Socotra Cormorant on the large buoys off Fujairah Port Beach, although they are often quite distant.
 Numbers are increasing here, with flocks of over hundred sometimes present.

 INDIAN POND HERON

 A common, but localized winter visitor to Khor Kalba mangroves from late August to May, where they were easy to see at low tide.
 This species is a lot less secretive than it's cousin the Squacco Heron, who has never been recorded at Khor Kalba.
 This site has no access since summer 2012, except on the bridge, and Indian Pond Herons can sometimes be seen from here feeding on the mudflats, if you have a good telescope.

-This species can also turn up away from Khor Kalba; most often recorded at Safa Park (often within the enclosed duck pond); at Al Warsan Lakes (where Squacco Herons are much more common) and Wamm.
+This species can also turn up away from Khor Kalba; most often recorded at Safa Park; at Al Warsan Lakes (where Squacco Herons are much more common) and Wamm Farms.

 CRESTED HONEY BUZZARD